-Susan Moffat is a photographer and educator based in Falmouth, Massachusetts.
-Her fine art and social documentary images explore culture and humanity.
-The current work, Coal to Dust, is based on memories and images of the coal industry and her family's past coal mining company in northeastern Pennsylvania.
+Susan Moffat is a fine art documentary photographer, curator, and educator based in Falmouth, Massachusetts.
+Her social documentary images explore culture and humanity.
+Her ongoing project, Chasing Coal, is based on memories and images of the coal industry and her family's past coal mining company in northeastern Pennsylvania.
 The ongoing project deals with the after-effects of mining and social interactions in that environment.

-She's drawn to humanity and the social struggles therein and searches to capture those moments in a striking light.
+She's drawn to humanity and the social struggles within and searches to capture those moments in a striking light.
 Working in both analog and digital photography, she has an extensive background in teaching photography and photo history in schools in the USA and overseas.
-Throughout her photographic career, her imagery has included foreign culture both outside and within the USA.

-Susan Moffat has studied under Maggie Steber, Emmit Gowin, Olivia Parker, and many others.
+Susan Moffat has studied under Maggie Steber, Amber Bracken, Danny Wilcox Frazer, Emmet Gowin, Olivia Parker, and many others.
 She has exhibited in galleries in the USA; Quebec, Canada; Lisbon, Portugal; and Canary Islands, Spain.

-I had hoped to photograph miners who lived back in the day when coal was the primary source of heat and get a sense of the reality of my mythologized ideas.
-My memories remain of radios playing a jingle that ended with "You'll enjoy the best in heating, live in comfort day and night...
+Etched in my memory are radios playing a jingle that ended with "You'll enjoy the best in heating, live in comfort day and night...
 Moffat Premium Anthracite."
-I remember driving past the massive culm dump in Dunmore on the way into Scranton, the sulfur smell of it burning a place in my memory.
+I remember driving past the massive culm dump in Dunmore on the way into Scranton, the sulfur smell of it burning a place in my hippocampus.

-When asking the daughter of one of Moffat's miners how she felt about the history of coal, she said that even though her father died of black lung and had, at one point, been buried by a landslide of coal breaking all of his ribs, it was a job and she said that that was the way it was.
-During my last venture, I was able to connect with and photograph some modern day coal workers.
-It's no longer deep mining; it's strip mining, which is less dangerous for the workers and more detrimental to the land.
-I continue to unveil for the story.
+When asking the daughter of one of Moffat's miners how she felt about coal, she said that even though her father died of black lung and had, at one point, been buried by a landslide of coal breaking all of his ribs, it was a job and she said that that was the way it was.